usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### <a name="4-4-1-6"></a> 4.4.1.6.
 Address Confirmation

-- The CSP SHALL confirm address of record through validation of the address contained on any supplied, valid piece of identity evidence.
+- The CSP SHALL confirm address of record.
+The CSP SHOULD confirm address of record through validation of the address contained on any supplied, valid piece of identity evidence.
+The CSP MAY confirm address of record by validating information supplied by the applicant, not contained on any supplied, valid piece of identity evidence.

+> Note: Postal address is the preferred method of sending any communications, to include enrollment code and notifications, with the applicant.
+However, this guideline supports any confirmed address of record, physical or digital.

 - Self-asserted address data that has not been confirmed in records SHALL NOT be used for confirmation.